 All freshman and continuing student-athletes below a 2.25 grade-point average are required to attend four hours per week in supervised study hall or individual tutorial sessions.
 Study Hall is located adjacent to Athletic Academic Advising Offices in the Physical Education Building, room 301 and the Peter Lewis Complex in the Wolstein Center, first floor.

 There are numerous computer centers throughout campus.
 Many have internet access.
 All students are issued a CSU e-mail account, and CSU ID that can be utilized throughout the university computer system.
 Nine PC workstations are located in Study Hall, PE 301.
 In addition, CSU has a Mobile Campus program whereby students can check out laptop or tablet computers for on-campus use.
-The Mobile Campus Center is currently located in Main Classroom 118 (Student Services Plaza).
+The Mobile Campus Center is currently located in Berkman Hall 118 (Student Services Plaza).

 Athletic Academic Advising serves as a private, confidential forum for the student-athlete with personal or social adaptation difficulty.
 In many cases the mere expression of feelings about personal or social problems can result in the resolution of those problems, and in many cases the academic performance of the individual is enhanced with the resolution of those problems.

 The Compliance Office for Athletics serves as a resource and solution center for NCAA regulations and compliance issues for all individuals associated with Cleveland State University Athletics.
 The Compliance Office for Athletics administers and monitors the accurate and timely completion of NCAA required procedures and to assists in maintaining institutional control regarding NCAA, Horizon League, Eastern Wrestling League and University rules.